 The Lupercalia festival was partly in honor of Lupa, the she-wolf who (according to legend) nursed the infant orphans Romulus and Remus.
 Roman legend states that Romulus and Remus founded the city of Rome in 753 B.C.
 The pagan festival was also in honor of the Roman god Lupercus who was the god of shepherds.
 Lupercus was Rome's equivalent to the Greek god Pan.

-The link between the Lupercalia, fertility, and romance in general is clearly evident in the festivities that occurred during the celebrations:
+The link between the Lupercalia, fertility, and romance in general is evident in the festivities that occurred during the celebrations (Valentine's Day, History Channel web site, retrieved Jan.
+10, 2011).

 Red roses were the favorite flower of Venus, the Roman goddess of love.
 Red is also a color that signifies strong feelings.